terhechte/appventure/guides/keypaths/types/debugprinter_intermezzo.md

 So lets go through step by step.
 First, we're creating a new `class` that is generic over the type `T` so that we can store keypaths of type `KeyPath<T, String>` in our `keyPaths` array [1].
 Each keypath is stored in a [tuple](lnk::tuple) with an optional prefix.

-Then, we can initialize a `DebugPrinter` with a `start` `String` - which will be printed at the beginning of each future print invocation - and a reference to the actual instance we want to debug `T` [2].
+Then, we can initialize a `DebugPrinter` with a `prefix` `String` - which will be printed at the beginning of each future print invocation - and a reference to the actual instance we want to debug `T` [2].

 The `addLog` function, then, inserts a new `KeyPath` into our `keyPaths` array (again, including the optional `prefix`) [3].

-Finally, the `log` function, when called, iterates over all the `keyPaths` and, for each of them, prints the contents of the `KeyPath` in our `reference` (including the prefix).
+Finally, the `log` function, when called, iterates over all the keypaths and, for each of them, prints the contents of the `KeyPath` in our `reference` (including the prefix).

 Before you move on, have a brief look at the implementation of the `DebugPrinter` and at the usage example.
 Would this actually work?